Hoverbear/hoverbear.org/content/blog/2022-06-29-xbox-controllers-on-arch/index.md

 > **Don't be brash**, read the [`PKGBUILD`][wiki.archlinux.org/../PKGBUILD]s which `yay` shows you, ensure you are comfortable with them. **Do this every time, no matter what.**

-During the build, it will pull in the [`xone-dongle-firmware`][aur.archlinux.com/../xone-dongle-firmware] which contains the required binary blobs.
+During the build, it will pull in the [`xone-dongle-firmware`][aur.archlinux.com/../xone-dongle-firmware] package which contains the required binary blobs.

 # Preliminary Wired testing